L'Italiano (magazine): History and profile

 L'Italiano was established by Leo Longanesi in Bologna in 1926.
-The first issue appeared on 14 January.
+Its first issue appeared on 14 January that year.
 In the initial period it was published on a biweekly basis, and the first eight issues heavily covered political writings.
-From 1927 the publisher was L'Italiano Editore which Longanesi founded the same year.
-The headquarters of L'Italiano was moved by Longanesi to Rome.
-The magazine ceased publication at the end of 1942.
+From 1927 L'Italiano Editore founded by Leo Longanesi became the publisher of L'Italiano.
+The headquarters of L'Italiano was moved to Rome.
+It ceased publication at the end of 1942.